sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 ### Start a Conversation

-1. In you browser, return to our frontend, <http://localhost:4200/>
+1. In you browser, return to our frontend, <http://localhost:4200/> and hit refresh.
 1. Type the following text:

 ```text